Solar Cell

 Third-generation Solar cells

-These innovative technologies blend the best features of first- and 2nd generation cells.
-They are expected to have high efficiency (up to 30 percent) similar to first-generation cells.
-They tend to be composed of different materials as silicon (making second-generation photovoltaics (also known as OPVs) and perovskite crystals.
-They may also have multiple junctions (made up of several layers of different semiconducting materials).
-They would be more affordable and more efficient as well as feasible than first or second-generation cells.
-The{ current|| record-setting} global record of efficiency of third-generation solar cell is 28.1.
+The latest technologies combine the best characteristics of both first- and 2nd generation cells.
+They promise high efficiency (up 30 percent or more) similar to the first generation cells.
+They are more likely to be constructed from substances other as silicon (making second-generation photovoltaics (also known as OPVs) and perovskite crystals.
+They may also have multiple junctions (made up of multiple layers made of different semiconductor material).
+They will be less expensive as well as more efficient and practical than the first or second-generation cells.
+The{ current|| record-setting} global record of efficiency of third-generation solar cells is currently 28 percent.
 This record was set in December 2018 by a tandem perovskite-silicon solar cell.

 How are they made?

-Stage Three Make cuts in the Silicon Wafers
+Stage Three: Make cuts in the Silicon Wafers

 Phase Five: Add electric contacts

-Step Six: Apply the Anti-Reflective Coating
+Step Six Step Six: Apply the Anti-Reflective Coating

 Stage Seven Stage Seven: Seal and Encapsulate the Cell